libpd/libpd/README.md

 ### Building yourself

-The C\# library expects a file libpdcsharp.(so/dll) in its folder.
+The C\# library expects a file libpdcsharp.(so/dll) in its directory.
 Before using the project, you need to compile it:

     make csharplib